 Prevention really is better than cure.
 We believe good dental hygiene is about far more than a “routine scale and polish”.
 We treat everyone as an individual and therefore may recommend a maintenance plan, or a series of appointments or appointments of differing lengths and treatment types in order treat you correctly.
 We always work with you, taking into account your own values and goals, to generate a bespoke plan to give you the best possible outcome.
 Your gum health is monitored and recorded at each visit and we will share this information with you so together we can track your progress.

-Sarah, Michael, Katherine and our specialist Joel work alongside Lisa, Kim, Laura and Becks our dental hygienists to diagnose, monitor and treat gum disease, in the best way for you as an individual.
+Sarah, Michael, Katherine and our specialist Joel work alongside Lisa, Ellie, Megan and Becks our dental hygienists to diagnose, monitor and treat gum disease, in the best way for you as an individual.
 Our oral health team will also advise how things such as diet and lifestyle affect the overall health of your mouth.

-Our hygienists, Lisa, Leanne, Kim and Laura, are excellent, passionate and trusted with the care of your gums.
+Our hygienists, Lisa, Ellie, Megan and Becks, are excellent, passionate and trusted with the care of your gums.
 It’s the job of our dental hygienists to clean your gums, teeth and the tooth surfaces, including the bits that you can’t see, whilst offering advice and support for you to continue their good work at home.

 Our focus has always been on preventing and treating disease, but recent research indicates that scaling or professional cleaning alone has little or no impact in the absence of effective home care.
 We will show you the correct way to maintain your oral hygiene, so that you can make sure your mouth stays as fresh and healthy as possible.